The Difference Between Mixing and Mastering

 Mixing refers to the process of putting multiple layers of audio together to make one final track or to musically modify an existing track.

 You're tinkering with basically everything you recorded when you mix a song.
-You'll do things like drop in effects, adjust fader, and EQ your tracks.
+You'll do things like drop in effects, adjust faders, and EQ your tracks.
 Think of mixing as putting together a puzzle.
 You're combining the parts of what you've recorded, making sure everything hangs together, then you'll add some finishing touches.

 The jury is out as to whether excellent mastering can fix a bad mix.
 Some professionals think so while others disagree.
 Watch out for the red flags that often indicate you're creating a bad mix in the first place.
 Clipping is never good.
 Leave headroom and turn down the drums.
 Filter when you EQ.